UK markets watchdog calls for EU action to avoid Brexit disruption

 Equivalence is the main form of EU financial market access for non-member state countries.
 Brussels decides whether a foreign firm’s rules are aligned enough with those in the bloc.

-“We stand ready to enter into dialogue with our European counterparts before we finalize our approach,” Bailey said.
+“We stand ready to enter into dialogue with our European counterparts before we finalise our approach,” Bailey said.

 Brussels has granted temporary equivalence for derivatives clearing so that EU customers could continue using clearing houses in London, but only until March 2020 if there is a no-deal Brexit.